Swiss Federal Audit Office: History

 The body was established in 1877 as the "Control Office" within the Finance Administration.
 It was renamed "Federal Audit Office" in 1882, when it received an explicit legal basis.
 The proposal to create a "Court of Audit" was rejected several times, and the SFAO's status and prerogatives gradually evolved.

 At first, the SFAO was housed in the Federal Department of Finance.
 It moved with it to the Bernerhof in 1927.

 It had about ten employees until 1914, before reaching a peak of 45 employees in 1917 in the context of the World War I. The number of employees then declined and reached a peak with the outbreak of the Second World War.

 In 2017, the SFAO published a report criticizing the quality of the messages that the government submits to parliament with its draft acts, in particular a lack of impact analyses.
 As the report was published three days before a vote, the SFAO was criticized for interfering in the campaign and ended up apologizing and acknowledging a poor timing.

+Information provided by the Swiss Federal Council during public votes is sometimes false, biased, or misleading, according to a 2026-report by the Swiss Federal Audit Office.